 Select a social issue relevant to social work.
 This could be things like children in poverty, violence against women, youth crime, elder care, etc. WARNING: you want your topic to be sufficiently detailed to allow for depth in your writing analysis... so children in poverty, not just "poverty" for example or "children in foster care" not just "children in care" which would be too broad.
-YOU ARE EXPECTED TO USE A MINIMUM OF 7 ACADEMIC REFERENCES IN THIS PAPER (note: websites such as Wikipedia are NOT acceptable)
+YOU ARE EXPECTED TO USE A MINIMUM OF 8 ACADEMIC REFERENCES IN THIS PAPER, not including our Hick and Stokes text) (note: websites such as Wikipedia are NOT acceptable)